Quicklinks

 Section 8.
 Traditions Review Committee

 1. Members are appointed by the traditions review committee chair.
-All members of the traditions review committee must have a minimum of five years of continuous abstinence in FA, completion of one in-depth study of the Twelve Steps in sequence, using a method focused on food addiction and requiring abstinence throughout each Step, and have knowledge of the Twelve Steps and Twelve Traditions of FA.
+All members of the traditions review committee must have a minimum of five years of continuous abstinence in FA; completion of one in-depth study of the Twelve Steps in sequence, using a method focused on food addiction and requiring abstinence throughout each Step; and knowledge of the Twelve Steps and Twelve Traditions of FA.

 2. The traditions review committee reviews and deliberates upon questions concerning the traditions of FA, submitted by members of the fellowship, constituent groups, WSI committees, or the WSB, and offers a considered opinion and advice pertinent to each issue.